Implementing Monte Carlo Tests with P-value Buckets: Computational effort

 \subsection{Application to multiple testing}

 We consider the applicability of our algorithm of Section~\ref{section_general_algorithm} to the (lower) testing thresholds occurring in multiple testing scenarios.
-In the following example, we demonstrate that our algorithm is well suited as a screening procedure for the most significant hypotheses: Even for small threshold values, it is capable of detecting more rejections than a na\"ive sampling procedure that uses an equal number of samples.
+In the following example, we demonstrate that our algorithm is well suited as a screening procedure for the most significant hypotheses.
+Even for small threshold values, it is capable of detecting more rejections than a na\"ive sampling procedure that uses an equal number of samples for each hypothesis.

-We assume we want to test $n=10^4$ hypotheses using the \cite{Bonferroni1936} procedure to correct for multiplicity.
-In order to be able to compute numbers of false classifications, we assign $n_A=100$ hypotheses to the alternative, the remaining $n-n_A=9900$ hypotheses are from the null.
+We assume we want to test $n=10^4$ hypotheses using the \cite{Bonferroni1936} correction to correct for multiplicity.
+In order to be able to compute numbers of false classifications, we assign $n_\text{alt}=100$ hypotheses to the alternative, the remaining $n-n_\text{alt}=9900$ hypotheses are from the null.
 The p-values of the alternative are then set to $1-F(X)$, where $F$ is the cumulative distribution function of a Student's $t$-distribution with $100$ degrees of freedom and $X$ is a random variable sampled from a $t$-distribution with $100$ degrees of freedom and noncentrality parameter uniformly chosen in $[2,6]$.
-The p-values of the null are sampled from a uniform distribution in $[0,1]$.
+The p-values of the null are sampled uniformly in $[0,1]$.

-We apply our algorithm from Section~\ref{section_general_algorithm} with $\epsilon=10^{-3}$ and confidence sequences computed with the Simctest approach (Section~\ref{sec:simctest}).
-To speed up the Monte Carlo sampling, we sample in batches of geometrically increasing size $a^i b$ in each iteration $i$, where $b=10$ and $a=1.1$.
-Likewise, both the stopping boundaries and the stopping condition (hitting of either boundary) in Simctest are updated (checked) in batches of the same size.

 In order to screen hypotheses, we aim to group them by the order of magnitude of their p-values.
 For this we employ the overlapping buckets

 which group the p-values in buckets spanning two orders of magnitude each (and $\left[0,10^{-7}\right]$).